-The primary timing source is provided using WR through interface wr0.
-It can failover to a secondary timing source provided using WR through interface wr1.
+- The primary timing source is provided using WR through interface wrO.
+It can failover to a secondary timing source provided using WR through interface wr1. - " All ports except for wrO and wr1 are configured as WR masters.

 This preset provides multi-source redundancy by allowing to configure the two first optical ports as possible timing sources.
 This means that in case of failure of the first port (i.e., wrO), the device will automatically switch to wr1 as it is configured as secondary source.